A quick recap: So far, we’ve discussed how differences in rates of return can serve as an indicator of currency price movement.

 Economies that offer higher returns on their fixed income securities should attract more investments.

-If Euribors are offering a lower rate of return compared to gilts, investors would be discouraged from putting their money in euro zone’s fixed income market and would rather place their money in higher-yielding assets.
+If Euribors are offering a lower rate of return compared to gilts, investors would be discouraged from putting their money in the eurozone’s fixed income market and would rather place their money in higher-yielding assets.

 Because of that, the EUR could weaken against other currencies, particularly the GBP.This phenomenon applies to virtually any fixed income market and for any currency.